guardian/prototype-quiz-api/README.md

-# Guardian Film API
+# Guardian Quiz API

-Internal proof of concept showing how we can expose our film data as a JSON API
+Internal proof of concept showing how we can expose our quiz data as a JSON API

 ## Prerequisites